 Spares - Having a range of spare parts on hand can be the difference between being stranded in the middle of nowhere or getting mobile again under your own steam.
 A few items such as an air filter, oil filter, fuel filter, fan belt, oil, brake fluid, power steering fluid and second spare tyre on a rim (or having the tools to change a tyre) will help you out of a lot of situations.

 Shake it down - Always go out for a “shake-down run” for a few days to iron out the kinks before heading away on a big trip.
+And don't do anything major to your vehicle just before embarking on a trip, it's a sure-fire way to mess up your adventure.

 I'm sure there's lots more things in my Cruiser that I wouldn't be without, but this is enough to get you started.